Restaurant Listings

 MEXICAN

-The name says all you need to know.
-At Sergio’s you’ll discover authentic, homestyle Mexican fare: ceviche, caldo 7 mares (soup with seven seafoods), street-style tacos, costilla en chile verde, and specialties like mole Michoacano, steak fajitas, mojarra frita, and camarones a la diabla.
-Oh, and the carnitas are out of this world.
-Save time for a cerveza at the bar.
+At Sergio’s you’ll discover homestyle Mexican fare with a focus on mariscos: ceviche, caldo 7 mares (soup with seven seafoods), tuna sashimi, botanas, street-style tacos, costilla en chile verde, and specialties like mole Michoacano, steak fajitas, mojarra frita, camarones estilo cucaracha, and out-of-this-world carnitas.
 1776 Park Ave, 435-655-3400, sergiosauthenticrest.com $–$$ B L D K O P R

 AMERICAN